A Discontinuity Capturing Shallow Neural Network for Elliptic Interface Problems: Introduction

 \section{Introduction}

 For the past decade, deep learning has gained great success in image recognition, natural language processing, computer vision, and other numerous practical applications in our daily life.
-Until very recently, it begins to draw much attention to solve partial differential equations (PDEs) using deep neural network (DNN) in scientific computing community.
-Part of the theoretical reason can be attributed to the various kinds of expressive power for function approximations using DNN such as those described in \cite{Cybenko1989, HSW89, LPWHW17, HS18}, just to name a few.
-A usage of automatic differentiation in machine learning \cite{BPRS18} making derivatives evaluations through neural network much easier is probably another reason in practice.
-However, from the authors' points of view, the most motivated reason could be when the PDEs become intractable to traditional numerical methods such as finite difference, finite element, or spectral method.
+Until very recently, it has begun to draw much attention to solve partial differential equations (PDEs) using deep neural networks (DNNs) in the scientific computing community.
+Part of the theoretical reason can be attributed to the various kinds of expressive power for function approximations using DNN, such as those described in \cite{Cybenko1989, HSW89, LPWHW17, HS18}, and the references therein.
+The usage of automatic differentiation in machine learning~\cite{BPRS18}, making derivatives evaluations through neural networks much easier, is probably another reason in practice.
+However, from the authors' points of view, the most motivating reason could be when the PDEs become intractable to traditional numerical methods, such as finite difference, finite element, or spectral method.
 For instance, even with today's growing computing power and resources, solving high-dimensional PDEs is still notoriously difficult to the above traditional numerical methods due to the ``curse of dimensionality".
-Some successful solving high-dimensional PDEs using deep learning approach can be found in \cite{Weinan_2018_2, DGM_2018, ROLNF20}, just to name a few.
+Some successful methods for solving high-dimensional PDEs using the deep learning approach can be found in \cite{Weinan_2018_2, DGM_2018, ROLNF20, LCLHL22}, just to name a few.